drpeterrohde/QuNet/README.md

 # The vision, the book

-Our vision for the quantum internet is presented in the upcoming book “The Quantum Internet” https://cup.org/2Q7UpM4.
+Our vision for the quantum internet is presented in the upcoming book [“The Quantum Internet”](https://cup.org/2Q7UpM4) published by Cambridge University Press.